octokit/plugin-rest-endpoint-methods.js/docs/secretScanning/listAlertsForRepo.md

 # List secret scanning alerts for a repository

-Lists all secret scanning alerts for a private repository, from newest to oldest.
-To use this endpoint, you must be an administrator for the repository or organization, and you must use an access token with the `repo` scope or `security_events` scope.
+Lists secret scanning alerts for an eligible repository, from newest to oldest.
+To use this endpoint, you must be an administrator for the repository or for the organization that owns the repository, and you must use a personal access token with the `repo` scope or `security_events` scope.
+For public repositories, you may instead use the `public_repo` scope.

 GitHub Apps must have the `secret_scanning_alerts` read permission to use this endpoint.